 Visiting Assistant Professor of Music, Director of Choral Activities

-- D.M.A., Choral Conducting Candidate, University of North Carolina, Greensboro
+- D.M.A., Choral Conducting, University of North Carolina, Greensboro

 - M.M, Conducting, West Virginia University

 - B.A., Music, Mansfield University of Pennsylvania